amanshrm7/project/README.md

 # project
-This is my first project
+This is my first project.
+NODE_MODULES file is not uploaded please install all dependencies first.